instrumentisto/rust-incubator/orientation.md

 If you get the error `fatal: refusing to merge unrelated histories` add option `--allow-unrelated-histories`  flag to the last command.

+## Submitting Solutions

+Each chapter/step of the bootcamp must be submitted as a separate [PR (pull request)][PR] with a relevant title.
+Upon completion, mark the step as complete in the README's curriculum.
+Note that each step is a [Cargo workspace member][workspace], which means you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
+We highly recommend using tools like [rustfmt] and [Clippy] while you're writing your [Rust] code.

+Don't hesitate to approach your mentor/lead with questions.
+However, keep in mind that you may not receive a straightforward answer.
+Instead, you'll be guided towards a direction for your own exploration.
+Remember, in this learning journey, _it is primarily the mentor/lead who poses the questions, expecting comprehensive and precise responses._

 ## Useful links

 - 🧭 [Orientation] - Maximize your bootcamp experience with these tips.